ryanmcgrath/react-iconpack/README.md

 react-svgpack
 ==============
-This project provides a way to utilize SVGs in React-based projects with easy fallback to PNGs for browsers that don't have SVG support.
+This project provides a way to utilize SVG icons in React-based projects with easy fallback to PNGs for browsers that don't have SVG support.
 It provides three pieces:

 - A **Babel plugin**, to track which SVGs you're using in your codebase in order to bundle only those specific graphics.
 No more shipping assets that you don't even use.